-(j) Contributions
+(i) Contributions

 Contributions are recognized as revenue upon receipt or when unconditional promises to give are received.
 Contributions are recorded as with donor restrictions or without donor restrictions, depending on donor intent.
-Conditional promises to give are recognized only when the conditions on which by depend are substantially met and the promises become unconditional.
+Conditional promises to give are recognized only when the conditions on which they depend are substantially met and the promises become unconditional.

-(k) Government and Other Grant Funding
+(j) Government and Other Grant Funding

-Support and revenue related to government and other grants is recognized when donor-imposed conditions are met.
+Support and revenue related to government and other grants are recognized when donor-imposed conditions are met.
 These revenues are subject to right of return if funds are not spent and also have other performance and/or control barriers that must be met to be entitled to the funds.
 For this reason, grant revenues are conditional, and revenue is recognized as funds are utilized for programmatic activities specified in the grant agreement.
 Accordingly, amounts received, but not recognized as revenue, are classified in the statement of financial position as refundable advances.

-For the years ended September 30, 2020 and 2019, grant revenue amounted to \$18,791,407 and \$17,204,311, respectively.
-Total contingent grants not yet earned as of September 30, 2020 and 2019 amounted to \$27,753,940 and \$23,188,138, respectively.
+For the years ended September 30, 2021 and 2020, grant revenue amounted to \$21,388,152 and \$18,791,407, respectively.
+Total contingent grants not yet earned as of September 30, 2021 and 2020 amounted to \$15,868,410 and \$27,753,940, respectively.

-(I) Gifts-in-Kind
+(k) Gifts-in-Kind

 Gifts-in kind (GIK) are primarily from three corporate medical supply donors, I-5 hospital partners, and from individuals.
 GIK also include services provided to mobile dental units and volunteers supporting MTI programs.
 GIK received through private donations are recorded in accordance with U.S. GAAP and industry standards, including the Interagency GIK Standards developed by the Accord Network and the Private Voluntary Organization (PVO) standards developed by InterAction.
 The Accord Network and InterAction are two industry networks, which collaborate to eliminate poverty and establish common reporting and operating principles.
-GIK's are valued and recorded as revenue at their estimated fair value based upon estimates of the wholesale values that would be received for selling the goods in their principal exit markets considering the goods condition and utility for use at the time of contribution.
+GIK's are valued and recorded as revenue at their estimated fair value based upon estimates of the wholesale values that would be received for selling the goods in their principal exit markets considering the goods' condition and utility for use at the time of contribution.
 Medical Teams does not sell donated GIK and only distributes the goods for program use.
+Medical Teams receives and distributes medical supplies, pharmacy, and hygiene products.